-Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Schedule of Submissions neme No.2 - Scheme Amendment No.5 missions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation conditions relating to setback distances, building materials/style, etc. and guide the appropriate use of the site.
+Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Schedule of Submissions eme No.2 - Scheme Amendment No.5 missions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation conditions relating to setback distances, building materials/style, etc. and guide the appropriate use of the site.
 It is considered that a private ownership model provides greater potential for activation, with possible uses (that can be undertaken in association with a sensitively sited and designed main residence) including bed and breakfast, art studio, coffee themed business, appointment business, home office etc. There are other examples of buildings being restored by subdividers and then transferred to the local government and then due to their location and/or limited floor area, and the reactive, legislated nature of the public ownership model, becoming underutilised and the deletion of conditions 16 & 17 as proposed by the scheme amendment provides the flexibility for the State Heritage Office/Shire and the proponent/subdivider to consider alternative models that might better protect and promote the site.
 It is noted that this scheme amendment does not remove the State Heritage Office/Shire's ability to give this matter further consideration during the preparation of the a structure plan for Lot 1455.
-The State Heritage Office and Shire would also be requested to comment and provide suggested conditions to be applied to the future subdivision application over the land, and provide clearance of those conditions prior to land, and provide clearance of those conditions prior to (20/2/18) Aboriginal Heritage Directorate No objection Lot 1455 does not intersect with the boundary of any Aboriginal heritage sites or places as administered by the AHD.
-Section 2.9 'Aboriginal Heritage' of the Scheme Amendment No.5 report notes that: "In the preparation of the Moresby Range Management Strategy, consultation with representatives from local Note submission.
-Therefore based on information held by the AHD and the data provided by the Shire no further approvals are required under the Aboriginal Heritage Act 1972. indigenous groups identified several areas of interest to local indigenous people (shown on Map 6 of the Strategy).
+The State Heritage Office and Shire would also be requested to comment and provide suggested conditions to be applied to the future subdivision application over the land, and provide clearance of those conditions prior to release of the subdivide lots.
+5 (20/2/18) Aboriginal Heritage Directorate No objection Lot 1455 does not intersect with the boundary of any Aboriginal heritage sites or places as administered by the AHD.
+Therefore based on information held by the AHD and the data provided by the Shire no further approvals are required under the Aboriginal Heritage Act 1972 .
+The AHD recommends that proponents refer to the State's Aboriginal Heritage Due Diligence Guidelines.
+The ortidelines allow monoments to undertake their own Section 2.9 'Aboriginal Heritage' of the Scheme Amendment Note submission.
+No.5 report notes that: "In the preparation of the Moresby Range Management Strategy, consultation with representatives from local indigenous groups identified several areas of interest foocal indigenous people (shown on Map 6 of the Strategy).
 None of these were located on or near the land subject of this Amendment.
-The AHD recommends that proponents refer to the State's Aboriginal Heritage Due Diligence Guidelines.
-The guidelines allow proponents to undertake their own risk assessment regarding a proposal's potential impact on Aboriginal heritage. ,
+A review of the Department of Planning, Lands and Heritage ote submission. risk assessment regarding a proposal's potential impact on Aboriginal heritage. ot land."